daudix/daudix.one/content/about/index.md

 ## Links

-Compressed list of places where you can find me on:
+Shortened list of places where you can find me on:

 ### Git Forges